hatredholder/Quiz-Website/README.md

 Simple Quiz Website with a timer on each quiz.

+Frontend: CSS, Bootstrap 4.5.

-Made with Django 4.0, JS.
+Backend: Django 4.0, JS.

 # To do/to add: